|Our goal at Morrison Animal Hospital we believe preventative healthcare extends the life of our patients

-quality of that life.
-Maintaining a healthy pet allows the human-animal bond to continue and build for many
+and the quality of that life.
+Maintaining a healthy pet allows the human-animal bond to continue and

-the later stages of their lifespan, and many chronic diseases can be effectively controlled with early diagnosis.
+in the later stages of their lifespan, and many chronic diseases can be effectively controlled with early

 By the age of 6-8, most pets are entering their senior years.
 Our pets are more likely to develop certain

-seen in humans.
-These diseases often are insidious in their onset, and pet owners may be unaware of their
+processes seen in humans.
+These diseases often are insidious in their onset, and pet owners may be

-to detect changes in your pet's physical condition.
-Because many age related diseases can be controlled
+allows us to detect changes in your pet's physical condition.
+Because many age related diseases can

-with early detection and treatment, we may recommend screening tests such as a blood panel, urinalysis, or
+be controlled with early detection and treatment, we may recommend screening tests such as a blood

 Our focus is to help your pets live fuller, healthier, and happier lives!

-and kittens is still critical to prevent devastating and often fatal
+vaccinations for puppies and kittens is still critical to prevent devastating and often fatal diseases, like

-periodontal disease similar to that which occurs in humans.
-Approximately 85% of pets 3 years of age and
+Periodontal disease is similar to that which occurs in humans.
+Approximately 85% of pets 3 years of

-older have gingivitis or even more advanced periodontal disease.
-This can lead to painful abscessed teeth
+age and older have gingivitis or even more advanced periodontal disease.
+This can lead to painful

 We are equipped to handle most dental care needs for your pet including prophylactic cleanings, tooth